 The Port of San Diego has made the city an important center for international trade.
 Many people with different kinds of business and legal training find themselves working for firms involved in overseas transactions.
-San Diego also has a strong defense industry; the military presence in the city includes most of the ships in the U.S. Pacific Fleet.*** This industry calls on workers with a variety of backgrounds that include healthcare, communications, and information technology.
+San Diego also has a strong defense industry as the U.S. Pacific Fleet's home port.2 This industry calls on workers with a variety of backgrounds that include healthcare, communications, and information technology.

 Because of its many attractions, tourism and travel are a major part of San Diego's economy.
 Its vibrant restaurant scene demands high-quality culinary training, and its many cultural venues need people with artistic and technical skills.

 When studying at one of the trade schools or colleges in San Diego, you can take advantage of the city's diverse economy.
 Rewarding career opportunities may open up to you in a number of different economic sectors.
 In and around the city, you can find businesses, research labs and government organizations that can give you invaluable work and educational experience.
 The San Diego Workforce Partnership is also available to help facilitate your job training and help you find a position that suits your strengths and interests.